Frequently Asked Questions

 What tabletops work with these coasters?

-How many times can the sticky gel be reused
+How many times can the sticky gel be washed and reused?

-Can these be used in extreme waves, such as 3 to 4 feet high, as we see on the great lakes?
+Can these be used in extreme waves, such as 3 to 7 feet high, as we may see on the great lakes and oceans?

-Indoor simulated testing suggests that they will work quite well under those conditions, provided they are used within the tabletop, dish, and gel care requirements.
-However, official testing in that environment has not yet been done.
-We look forward to putting them to that test in spring/summer 2019.
+Indoor simulated testing suggests that they will work quite well under those conditions, provided they are used within the tabletop, dish, and care requirements.
+Please stay tuned as we gather more information.

-How much weight can a magnetic coaster hold?
+How much weight can a magnetic coaster system hold?

-In simulated testing, one magnetic coaster held a chip bowl with contents that weighed 2 1/2 pounds.
-You can always double-up on the number of coasters for heavier bowls or platters, putting two or more side by side.
-Always keep in mind that the taller a glass/dish, the more stress the magnet and gel will experience during motion, so height will play a larger role than weight.
-We have not yet established a height limit, but highly recommend keeping your pours shallow and your tumblers/cups medium height or less until we have better data.
-We plan to supply double ply bases which will accommodate taller tumblers/cups.
+In simulated testing, one magnetic coaster held a serving bowl with contents that weighed 2 1/2 pounds.
+You can always double-up on the number of coasters for heavier bowls or platters, putting two or more side by side if space provides.
+Always keep in mind that the taller a cup/dish/tumbler, the more stress the magnet and gel will experience during motion, so height will play a larger role than weight.
+Please stay tuned as we gather more information on height and weight limits.

-As long as the gel does not get too dirty or wet, it can be moved from one table to another before washing.
+As long as the gel does not get too dirty or wet, it can be moved from one hard surface to another many, many times before washing.
 Make sure each placement happens on a clean and dry surface.
 The same is true with your coaster.
 Always test for security before use and if you notice that it is not sticking well, it is time for a wash.
-If you wash and air dry it and it still isn’t sticky enough, it may be time to replace the gel pad or the base.
+If you wash and air dry it and it still isn’t sticky enough, it may be time to replace the gel pad or steel base.

 Are these dishwasher and microwave safe?